shopwp/documentation/docs/guides/data-sync-beta.md

 If you're installing this on a site that already has ShopWP installed, please make sure to deactivate the old ShopWP before installing this beta version.
 :::

-As it stands, Data Sync is a separate plugin that must be installed along side the main ShopWP plugin.
+Data Sync is a **separate** plugin that must be installed along side the main ShopWP plugin.
 I haven't committed to this approach yet so if you have opinions about whether it should be bundled in the main plugin or not, let me know!

-To get started,
+**To get started:**

-1. Install and activate ShopWP Pro 6.0 - [Download ShopWP Pro 6.0](https://wpshop.io/data-sync/shopwp-pro.zip) ⬇️
+1. Install and activate ShopWP Pro 6.0 - [Download ShopWP Pro 6.0](https://wpshop.io/datasync/shopwp-pro.zip) ⬇️
-2. Install and activate the separate Data Sync plugin - [Download ShopWP Pro Data Sync 0.1.0](https://wpshop.io/data-sync/shopwp-datasync.zip) ⬇️
+2. Install and activate the separate Data Sync plugin - [Download ShopWP Pro Data Sync 0.1.0](https://wpshop.io/datasync/shopwp-datasync.zip) ⬇️

 ## Syncing